flowable/flowable-engine/docs/docusaurus/docs/bpmn/ch08-ProcessInstanceMigration.md

 The process instance migration builder can be used to validate and, as we will see later on, migrate one or more process instances.
 In this case we test if the running process instance can be migrated to the new process definition version with 2 user tasks.
 Because the user task id didn’t change between the two process definition versions, the process instance can be migrated without any additional mapping configuration.
-Therefore the migration will have a migration valid boolean value of true.
+Therefore, the migration will have a migration valid boolean value of true.
 This means we can run the actual migration without to be expected issues.

-    ProcessInstanceMigrationValidationResult validationResult = runtimeService.createProcessInstanceMigrationBuilder()
+    processMigrationService.createProcessInstanceMigrationBuilder()
         .migrateToProcessDefinition(version2ProcessDef.getId())
         .migrate(processInstanceToMigrate.getId());